| Sir William Stanley

 Wintour, and Wright) in order to secure his own pardon from the Crown.
 It is true that upon release he

+held a public thanksgiving in the cathedral of Malines [4].
 After the discovery of the Gunpowder Plot, Stanley plainly recognized that the Catholic cause had

 become severely fragmented and completely discredited, and he no longer entertained plans with Spain with